 Gin and Tonic have been gaining popularity in Singapore over the last few years and it is a refreshing cocktail that goes perfectly with our climate.
-We have had Gin Journey, UK’s leading drink experiences launch in Singapore in 2018 and now, we have three types of Singapore gin made by three different distillers and Singapore’s very first gin school.
+We have had Gin Journey, UK’s leading drink experiences launch in Singapore in 2018 and now, we have several types of Singapore gin made by different distillers and Singapore’s very first gin school.

 The attempt to find a local spirit that encapsulates Singapore’s culture led to the birth of Brass Lion Distillery.
 Their Singapore Dry Gin uses the traditional method of pot still distillation, to combine classic gin botanicals with Asian flavours such as the aromatic torch ginger flower and citrusy lemongrass to produce a smooth, vibrant spirit.